Let’s talk Mexico solo travel safety!

 In fact, here’s a pretty infographic you can pin on Pinterest for later, and also save to your phone as an image, so you can access it even if you’re off-WiFi.

-Let me know in the comments down below what tips you’d add to this list.
-Also, which tip from this list resonated with you most?!
+Comment down below with any tips you’d add to this list.
+Also, which solo travel tip here resonated most with you?